 Most AI chatbots are programmed based on the decision trees to serve important business goals.
-Customer buying metrics such as time on landing page, visitation history, past preferences, items purchased and similar other insights form the basis upon which chatbot can take decisions autonomously in the best interest of the business.
+Customer buying metrics such as time on the landing page, visitation history, past preferences, items purchased and similar other insights form the basis upon which chatbot can take decisions autonomously in the best interest of the business.

 Every business strives hard to save resources.
 Instead of recruiting, training and paying multiple agents for the customer support, chatbots offer excellent alternative way to deploy less resources and bring more automation to the overall process and improve productivity.

-Google trends allows you to see how popular search terms have been over time on Google along with related demographic information as estimated by Google.
+Google trends allows you to see how popular search terms have been overtime on Google along with related demographic information as estimated by Google.
 So, we used Google trends to find how popular “chatbot” term is —

 You can see quite clearly that over the past several years especially after 2017 there’s been skyrocketing growth in chatbot searches.
 You might notice slight dips but for the most part, the search volume for this niche is pretty stable.